mdyasarbe/instaBackend/README.md

-# instaBackend

-Simple Instagram Like Social media Backend using Spring Boot, JPA , Mysql
+Simple Instagram Like Social media using Spring Boot, JPA , Mysql, Angular

 – Users can register the system.
 – Users can log in and log out of the system.